 Welcome, adventurer!
-Prepare to embark on a journey to a world where magic and monsters challenge the brave.
+Prepare to embark on a journey to a world of your own creation.
 Are you ready to slay dragons, discover hidden treasures, and outwit cunning foes?
 Then you're ready to play Labyrinth Lord!

 Roleplaying games are a unique form of entertainment that allow you to step into the shoes of a hero (or villain) and explore a rich and immersive world.
 It's a form of acting in a game framework.
 You take on the role of an alter ego and progress through an interactive story.
 There's no script or predetermined ending.
 Your choices and luck of the dice determine your fate.
 No one in this game "wins."
 Everyone wins if they have fun, even when a character dies or riches are lost.
 There are always more adventures awaiting.